yoavz/EDAN20-lab5/README.md

 * Reduce (`re`) - remove the top of the stack
 * Shift (`sh`) - remove the front of the queue and push it onto the stack

 In this labratory we will use classification to develop a model for parsing actions.
-That is, given a certain parsing context, be able to choose which parsing action is the most correct to take.
+That is, given a certain parsing context, we will develop an algorithm to choose the most optimal parsing action.

 Parsing an Annotated Corpus
 ---------------------------